A Unified Phase-Field Fourier Neural Network Framework for Topology Optimization: Introduction

-Originating from the seminal homogenization method \cite{bendsoe1988generating}, the practical implementation of topology optimization \cite{sigmund2013topology} has been dominated by mesh-based paradigms like the Solid Isotropic Material with Penalization method \cite{bendsoe1989optimal, bendsoe1999material} and Bi-directional Evolutionary Structural Optimization \cite{huang2007convergent}.
-Despite their widespread application, these approaches are plagued by numerical pathologies such as checkerboard patterns, mesh-dependency, and unresolved intermediate densities \cite{diaz1995checkerboard, sigmund1998numerical}.
-These issues are symptomatic of a fundamental ill-posedness inherent in the TO problem formulation.
-Consequently, achieving manufacturable designs has relied on ad-hoc remedies like density filtering or projection to impose a minimum length scale \cite{bourdin2001filters, bruns2001topology}.
-To overcome these limitations, more fundamental approaches decouple the geometric representation from the analysis mesh.
-While the level-set method excels at producing crisp, well-defined boundaries, its design exploration is fundamentally constrained by its inability to nucleate new holes within the domain \cite{sethian2000structural, wang2003level, ALLAIRE20211}.
-The phase-field method has emerged as a particularly compelling alternative, effectively circumventing the limitations of both prior approaches \cite{hu2023accelerating, qian2022phase, wu2018multi, li2025efficient}.
-Grounded in the variational principles of phase transition physics, the phase-field framework not only accommodates complex topological changes like hole nucleation and member merging inherently, but its intrinsic Ginzburg-Landau energy functional also provides physical regularization \cite{wang2004phase, Bourdin_Chambolle_2003, plotnikov2023geometric}.
-This dual capability ensures a well-posed problem and suppresses numerical artifacts without resorting to the heuristic schemes required by traditional mesh-based methods \cite{chen2002phase}.
+Originating from the seminal homogenization method \cite{bendsoe1988generating}, practical TO \cite{sigmund2013topology} has been dominated by mesh-based density formulations such as Solid Isotropic Material with Penalization (SIMP) \cite{bendsoe1989optimal, bendsoe1999material} and Bi-directional Evolutionary Structural Optimization \cite{huang2007convergent}.
+Despite their success, these approaches suffer from well-known numerical pathologies, including checkerboard patterns, mesh-dependence and persistent intermediate densities \cite{diaz1995checkerboard, sigmund1998numerical}.
+These issues reflect a fundamental ill-posedness of the continuous problem and are typically mitigated by ad-hoc remedies such as density filtering or projection to impose a minimum length scale \cite{bourdin2001filters, bruns2001topology}.
+To overcome these limitations, a number of approaches decouple the geometric representation from the analysis mesh.
+Level-set approaches can produce crisp, well-defined boundaries but struggle to nucleate new holes inside the domain \cite{sethian2000structural, wang2003level, ALLAIRE20211}.
+Phase-field methods have emerged as a particularly compelling alternative, effectively circumventing the limitations of both density and level-set formulations \cite{hu2023accelerating, qian2022phase, wu2018multi, li2025efficient}.
+Grounded in phase-transition theory, the phase-field framework introduces a diffuse interface governed by a Ginzburg--Landau energy \cite{wang2004phase,Bourdin_Chambolle_2003,plotnikov2023geometric}.
+This representation naturally accommodates complex topological changes such as hole nucleation and member merging, while the Ginzburg--Landau functional provides a physics-based regularization that enforces a minimum length scale and suppresses numerical artifacts without heuristic filters \cite{chen2002phase, hu2023accelerating, qian2022phase, wu2018multi, li2025efficient}.